Law Commission (England and Wales): Chairs

 The chair of the Law Commission is usually a High Court judge.
 Chairs are often promoted to the Court of Appeal.
-Until 2008, promotion would occur soon after or shortly before the end of their term as chair, with one exception: Mr Justice Cooke (whose term as chair ended with his death in 1978).
-Mr Justice Etherton was promoted to the Court of Appeal approximately two years into his term.
+Until 2008, promotion would occur soon after or shortly before the end of their term as chair, with one exception: Samuel Cooke (whose term as chair ended with his death in 1978).
+Terence Etherton was promoted to the Court of Appeal approximately two years into his term.
 The most recent incumbents were appointed near the beginning of their terms.